jetaggart/stream-encrypted-chat/README.md

   * `user`: This object contains the data that the frontend needs to connect and render the user's view.

-* `POST /v1/virgil-credentials`: This returns the JWT token used to connect the frontend to Virgil.
-In order for the user to have a valid auth token for Virgil, we use the Virgil Crypto SDK to generate this for us:
+* `POST /v1/virgil-credentials`: This returns the authentication token used to connect the frontend to Virgil.
+We use the Virgil Crypto SDK to generate a valid auth token for us:
   ```javascript
   // backend/src/controllers/v1/virgil-credentials.js
   const virgilCrypto = new VirgilCrypto();